Chin-Hui Tsao

-Chin-Hui Tsao (曹錦輝 (Cáo Jǐnhūi); born June 2, 1981) is a Taiwanese former professional baseball pitcher.
+Chin-Hui Tsao (曹錦輝 (Cáo Jǐnhūi); born June 2, 1981) is a Taiwanese professional baseball pitcher for the Fuzhou Sea Knights of Chinese Professional Baseball.
 He is the second major league player, and the first major league pitcher from Taiwan.
 Like the first Taiwanese major league player, former Los Angeles Dodgers outfielder Chin-Feng Chen, he is a Taiwanese aborigine of Amis ancestry.
 He had previously played in Major League Baseball (MLB) for the Colorado Rockies and Dodgers before spending the 2009 season with the Brother Elephants in the Chinese Professional Baseball League (CPBL).
 After the 2009 Taiwan Series, Tsao was investigated for game-fixing scandals, although he was ultimately not indicted on February 10, 2010.
 Tsao was expelled by CPBL on December 23, 2009.
 He has recorded the fastest pitch by a Taiwanese pitcher at 100 mph in 2005.